-These chicken bites are pretty easy to prepare and if you want to make the dough from scratch will take a little bit longer but so worth the effort.
+These buffalo chicken bites are pretty easy to prepare and if you want to make the dough from scratch will take a little bit longer but so worth the effort.

 It is something about this combination of blue cheese with chicken that I love tremendously, it’s absolutely delicious.
 There are so many other combinations that you can try to make these, still delicious.

 I always recommend to start by making the dough first as this will need couple of hours of proving thus resting time is very important.
 Give it a go and use any flour you may like, I have used a mix of strong white and wholemeal flours almost in equal parts.

 Why strong flour, you may ask, well in this case for puffiness.
 These chicken bites need to come moist and puffy to be at their best but please do not worry if you do not have or fancy going to buy strong flour, use any all purpose, gluten free, wholemeal, spelt, any you have or like or a blend of them.